HenrikHG/Information_Security_HH/h1 Should Tero wear a helmet?.md

   - Use a password manager to generate and store complex passwords.

 - **Enable Two-Factor Authentication (2FA):**
-  - Adds an extra layer of security by requiring a second form of identification.

 - **Regularly Update Software:**
   - Keep your operating system, apps, and security software up to date.
-  - Apply patches and updates as soon as they are released.

-- **Be Wary of Phishing Attempts:**
+- **Be Aware of Phishing Attempts:**
   - Avoid clicking on suspicious links or downloading attachments from unknown sources.
-  - Verify the authenticity of requests for sensitive information.

 - **Backup Data Regularly:**
-  - Regularly backup important data to a secure location.
+  - Regularly backup important data.
   - Ensure backups are stored separately from your main system.

 - **Use Antivirus and Firewall Protection:**
-  - Install and regularly update antivirus software.
-  - Use a firewall to block unauthorized access to your network.

 - **Practice Safe Browsing:**
   - Avoid visiting untrusted websites.